-Management does not believe that there are significant uncertain tax positions in 2021.
-The Company has federal net operating loss carryforwards of \$48,152,539 and \$17,840,842 as of December 31, 2021 and 2020, respectively. \$995,801 of the federal net operating loss is subject to a 20-year carry forward, with a portion beginning to expire in 2036 \$47,156,738 of the federal net operating loss has an indefinite carry forward period.
-The Company had state net operating loss carryforwards totaling \$34,824,332 and \$12,757,935 at December 31, 2021 and 2020, which have indefinite lives.
+Management does not believe that there are significant uncertain tax positions in 2022.
+There are no interest and penalties related to uncertain tax positions in 2022.
+The Company has federal net operating loss carryforwards of \$64,332,435 and \$48,152,539 as of December 31, 2022 and 2021, respectively. \$995,801 of the federal net operating loss is subject to a 20-year carry forward, with a portion beginning to expire in 2036. \$63,336,634 of the federal net operating loss has an indefinite carry forward period subjected to 80% of taxable income.
+The Company had state net operating loss carryforwards totaling \$48,091,426 and \$34,824,332 at December 31, 2022 and 2021.
 The Company has various state net operating loss carryforwards.
 The determination of the state net operating loss carryforwards is dependent upon apportionment percentages and state laws that can change from year to year and impact the amount of such carryforwards.
-If such net operating loss carryforwards are not utilized, they will begin to expire in 2031.
+If such net operating loss carryforwards are not utilized, they will begin to expire in 2031